Skip to main content

 • That they will hold no legal charge over the property.

-The donor may also be required to provide a bank statement, as proof of where the money has come from.
+The giver may also need to provide a bank statement, as proof of where the money has come from.
 This is part of standard money laundering checks, and nothing to be worried about.

-How much can you gift for a house – and are there any gifted deposit tax implications?
+How much can you gift for a house – and are there any effects on tax?

-The amount gifted as a house deposit can be as much, or as little, as the donor chooses.
+The amount gifted as a house deposit can be as much, or as little, as the giver chooses.

-However, there is a potential financial implication when it comes to tax.
-If the donor passes away within seven years of the money being gifted, the home buyer may be required to pay Inheritance Tax on the gifted deposit.
-This however only applies if the value of the donor's estate (including the gifted deposit) is worth more than the donor's available nil rate band.
+However, there could be an effect when it comes to tax.
+If the giver passes away within seven years of the money being gifted, the home buyer may need to pay Inheritance Tax on the gifted deposit.
+This however only applies if the amount of the giver's estate (including the gifted deposit) is past the threshold for inheritance tax being due.

 Here at Newcastle Building Society, our friendly, approachable team are experienced with processing gifted deposits as part of the mortgage application process and will be able to help you every step of the way.